hmmmsausages/AlfredOmniFocusQuickEntry/README.md

 ## How to install it
 1. Just download the [Add new Task in OmniFocus.alfredworkflow](Add new Task in OmniFocus.alfredworkflow) and execute it.
 2. Alfred will then automatically add it to your existent workflows.
+3. You can then adjust it to your needs by modifying the keystroke that is used to trigger the workflow and the keystroke to trigger the quick-entry command in OmniFocus 2.

 **You won't need the additional [AlfredOmniFocusQuickEntry.applescript](AlfredOmniFocusQuickEntry.applescript) file in this repository to use the workflow.
 I've just uploaded it for yours and my personal convenience.**
-3. You can then adjust it to your needs by modifying the keystroke that is used to trigger the workflow and the keystroke to trigger the quick-entry command in OmniFocus 2.

 ## License
-GNU GENERAL PUBLIC LICENSE Version 2 (see [LICENSE.md](LICENSE.md)
+GNU GENERAL PUBLIC LICENSE Version 2 (see [LICENSE](LICENSE))